astrofrog/pyavm/README.md

     >>> avm.embed('original_image.jpg', 'tagged_image.jpg')

-At this time, only JPG and PNG files are supported.
+At this time, only JPG and PNG files are supported for embedding.